vacp2p/rfc/specs/waku/v2/waku-message.md

 message WakuMessage {
   optional bytes payload = 1;
   optional string contentTopic = 2;
+  optional string version = 3;
 }
 ```

+## Payload encryption

+Payload encryption depends on which `version` field is set.

+### Version 0

+This indicates that the payload SHOULD be either unencrypted or that encryption is done at a separate layer outside of Waku.

+### Version 1

+This indicates that payloads MUST be encrypted using [Waku v1 envelope data
+format spec](../v1/envelope-data-format.md).

+This provides for asymmetric and symmetric encryption.
+Key agreement is out of band.
+It also provides an encrypted signature and padding for some form of unlinkability.

 # Differences from Whisper / Waku v1 envelopes